OPEN CALL FOR THE 2ND EDITION OF THE POSTGRAD MSTS

-The NOVA School of Science and Technology (NOVA SST) creates the Postgraduate programme in Marine Science, Technology, and Society (MSTS) framed in the typology of specialization course, according to the definition contained in article 2 of the Regulation of creation and operation of non-degree awarding courses at NOVA SST.
+The NOVA School of Science and Technology (FCT NOVA) creates the Postgraduate programme in Marine Science, Technology, and Society (MSTS) framed in the typology of specialization course, according to the definition contained in article 2 of the Regulation of creation and operation of non-degree awarding courses at FCT NOVA.

 - coursework (60 ECTS)